googleapis/google-cloud-python/packages/google-cloud-ids/README.rst

 |stable| |pypi| |versions|

-`Cloud IDS`_:  monitors your networks, and it alerts you when it detects malicious activity.
-Cloud IDS is powered by Palo Alto Networks.
+`Cloud IDS`_: Cloud IDS is an intrusion detection service that provides threat detection for intrusions, malware, spyware, and command-and-control attacks on your network.
+Cloud IDS works by creating a Google-managed peered network with mirrored VMs.
+Traffic in the peered network is mirrored, and then inspected by Palo Alto Networks threat protection technologies to provide advanced threat detection.

 - `Client Library Documentation`_
 - `Product Documentation`_